seanrieger/shroud-of-turing/README.md

 ## What Is This?

 The [Shroud of Turing](https://flatsixmodular.com/shroudofturing/) is a Eurorack firmware for the FlatSix Modular [Nocturne Alchemy Platform](https://flatsixmodular.com/#s-be36d878-3ec2-4386-bef0-e5a17a883df7/), inspired by [Tom Whitwell's Music Thing Modular Turing Machine](https://github.com/TomWhitwell/TuringMachine).
-It transforms the module into a generative, performance-focused, shift register sequencer with additional tools to help you evolve your generated phrases.
+It transforms the Ardunio Nano-based module into a generative, performance-focused, shift register sequencer with additional tools to help you evolve your generated phrases.

 At its heart is a 16-bit shift register that generates evolving pseudo-random CV sequences — turn the probability knob to sweep between locked, repeating patterns and ever-changing generative melodies, or find the sweet spot in between where sequences gradually mutate over time.